 When she ate, things changed for her.
 She passed it to her man, and he also ate.
-He too, was changed.
+He too was changed.
 Corruption entered humanity.
-The corruption also had a physical effect in the body.
-That corruption passed down to progeny.
+The corruption also had a physical effect on the body.
+That corruption was passed down to progeny.
 That is the death from disease and aging we all will eventually die.
 (There are other ways to die, but all humans will die from the corruption in their own bodies regardless of other factors.)

 We also know that Adam did not die immediately.
 It’s not that God changed His mind or backpedaled on His words to them.
 There is something else in place.

 Jesus is The Lamb slain from the foundation of the world.